About Hidden Brook

 Why Hidden Brook?

 Our name "The Hidden Brook" resonates on several levels, both historic and spiritual.
 Literally, it describes the underground stream that runs down Russell Avenue and irrigated the celery farms that were on this land before the church was built.
 It was also the name of Good Shepherd's first nursery school.
-And now, for CGS's Thursday night community in the 21st century, it evokes the spiritual hidden brooks in all our lives -- sources of peace and refreshment that we can touch more deeply by spending time on our inner journeys -- individually, yet still together.
+And now, for CGS's Tuesday night community in the 21st century, it evokes the spiritual hidden brooks in all our lives -- sources of peace and refreshment that we can touch more deeply by spending time on our inner journeys -- individually, yet still together.

 What is TAIZÉ?